rails-sqlserver/tiny_tds/README.md

 client = TinyTds::Client.new username: 'sa', password: 'secret', host: 'mydb.host.net'
 ```

-Creating a new client takes a hash of options.
+Creating a new client takes keyword arguments.
 For valid iconv encoding options, see the output of `iconv -l`.
 Only a few have been tested, and are highly recommended to leave blank for the UTF-8 default.

 * :username - The database server user.
 * :password - The user password.